NunesNathan/NunesNathan/README.md

 <div>

-  <p>- 👨🏽‍🦱 I'm a full stack developer student at <a href="https://www.betrybe.com/">Trybe</a> and a technology lover.
+  <p>- 👨🏽‍🦱 I'm a full stack developer student by <a href="https://www.betrybe.com/">Trybe</a> and a technology lover.
 I am also passionate about history, art and the possibility to change the world.<br />
   - 💬 I decided to become a developer because I love the ideia of creating anything, help anyone on anywhere and change the future.<br />
   - 🌱 I am looking for my first experience as web developer, I'm full stack developer student, take part in a Java acceleration by <a href="https://www.betrybe.com/">Trybe</a> and have, at least, 11 front-end projects and 14 back-end projects.
 I'm in continuous learning and I respect it.<br />
   - 🔎 If you are a Recruiter, I would appreciate your opinion about me and I would love to work together on your squad/team!</p>